Skip to main content

 Medicare C: Managed care

 A Medicare Advantage Plan (like an HMO or PPO) is another choice you may have.
-Sometimes called Part C, these plans are offered by private companies approved by Medicare.
+These plans are offered by private companies approved by Medicare and are called Medicare Part C. Medicare advantage plans bundle Part A and Part B coverage, and may offer additional services.

 Learn more about Medicare Part C.